bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

 ## Serverless Application Model (SAM)

 - SAM is a framework for developing and deploying serverless applications.
 All configuration is YAML code
     - Generate complex CloudFormation from sinple SAM YAML file.
-Supports anything frpm Cloudformation: Outputs, Mappings, Parameters, Resources...
+Supports anything from Cloudformation: Outputs, Mappings, Parameters, Resources...
     - only two commands to deploy to AWS
     - SAM can use CodeDeploy to deploy Lambda functions
     - SAM can help you to run Lambda, API Gateway, DynamoDB locally